LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 The explicit wait is used to tell the Web Driver to wait for certain conditions (Expected Conditions) or the maximum time exceeded before throwing an "ElementNotVisibleException" exception.
 The explicit wait is an intelligent kind of wait, but it can be applied **only for specified elements**.
-Explicit wait gives better options than that of an implicit wait as it will wait for dynamically loaded Ajax elements.
+Explicit wait gives better options than an implicit wait as it will wait for dynamically loaded Ajax elements.
 Once we declare explicit wait we have to use **"ExpectedConditions"**.

 So far in our project we are using **Thread.Sleep()**.
-This generally is not recommended to use as it significantly slows down test execution.
+This generally is not recommended to use.
+Only in exeptional conditions, when there is no other options to work around a particular execution, we can use it.
+Thread.Sleep() significantly slows down test execution.
 Execution will just stops for specified in Thread.sleep()statement time before continue with the next statement.
-In order to make our test execution more time efficient, we are going to implement a couple of **Explicit Wait** and custom specified timeout time.
+In order to make our test execution more time efficient, we are going to implement a couple of **Explicit Wait** methods and custom specified timeout time.
 In order to implement Explicit Wait we will be performing the below steps:
-- Create New utility class where all Wait methods will be placed
+- Create a New utility class where all Wait methods will be placed
 - Add explicitWait variable into Configuration.properties file
 - Modify getImplicitWait method so it reads both custom Explicit and Implicit Wait value by taken a 'Key' as a parameter
 - Include Wait methods inside our project's PageObject classes